Predicting quantum learnability from landscape fluctuation: Theorem and proof

 where $l_0$ denotes the length of the edge between $\rho_0$ and the head blocks of $P_j$.
 On the other hand, the head width of $P_j$ plus $2l_0$ is upper bounded by

 Combining the two inequalities and substituting into Theorem~\ref{theorem:var_lower_bound_path_set} leads to

-Therefore, the landscape fluctuation, i.e., the standard deviation of the normalized cost function, can be lower bounded by Eq.~\eqref{eq:sigma_lower_bound}. \end{proof}
+Therefore, the landscape fluctuation, i.e., the standard deviation of the normalized cost function, can be lower bounded by Eq.\,\eqref{eq:sigma_lower_bound}. \end{proof}

-Here we remark that the cost function is normalized by $\|\bm{\lambda}\|_1$ only approximately since we do not always know the exact ground state energy $E_0$ but have $|E_0|\leq \|H\|_\infty \leq\|\bm{\lambda}\|_1$.
+Here we remark that the cost function is normalized by $\|\bm{\lambda}\|_1$ only approximately since we usually do not know the exact ground state energy $E_0$ but have $|E_0|\leq \|H\|_\infty \leq\|\bm{\lambda}\|_1$ for any traceless Hamiltonian $H$.
 For those traceless Hamiltonians consisting of commuting subterms, this normalization is exact in the sense that the global minimum is $-1$.
+Of course, one can also choose to exactly normalize the cost function by the ground state energy, i.e., $C(\bm{\theta})/|E_0|$, to obtain more accurate landscape fluctuations $\sigma$.
+However, as $E_0$ is not easy to estimate in general (which is actually one of the purposes of VQE), we usually use the approximate normalization via $\|\bm{\lambda}\|_1$.

 For constant depth circuits and extensive Hamiltonians, the standard deviation at least scales like $\sigma\sim 1/\sqrt{N}$ for large $N$, which is consistent with the prediction of the central limit theorem for decoupled convex functions.
 This indicates that in locally scrambled constant depth circuits, the scaling with $N$ is the same for large $N$ regardless of whether the expressibility is sufficient and whether there are bad local minima, unlike in the case of BP where one can determine the existence of BP by only calculating the scaling with $N$.
 However, the existence of insufficient expressibility and bad local minima can still manifest themselves in the specific values of the landscape fluctuation.